laszewsk/canon-r7-ccapi/README.md

 ## API

-The python API we developed is simple and its elementary python use is documented in the following
+The python API developed is simple and its elementary python use is documented in the following
 [Jupyter notebook](examples/notebook.ipynb).